Definitions of Grades

 Where failure to complete coursework prevents the student from taking the make-up examination at the scheduled time, the student may petition the Committee on the Standing of Students for a later examination.

-If no grade is received by the University Registrar before student grades are officially posted, a grade of NR will be assigned.
+If no grade is received by Registration & Academic Services before student grades are officially posted, a grade of NR will be assigned.
 It is the responsibility of the faculty member who failed to submit a grade to resolve the situation.
 If a correct grade is not submitted or the situation is not otherwise resolved then the NR grade will be converted to a grade of F on the tenth day of instruction of the next academic year semester.